Bijections for generalized Tamari intervals via orientations: Abstract

 \section{Abstract}

-We present two bijections for generalized Tamari intervals, which were recently introduced by Pr\'eville-Ratelle and Viennot, and have been proved to be in bijection with rooted non-separable maps by Fang and Pr\'eville-Ratelle.
-Our first construction proceeds via separating decompositions on quadrangulations and can be seen as an extension of the Bernardi-Bonichon bijection between Tamari intervals and minimal Schnyder woods.
-Our second construction directly exploits the Bernardi-Bonichon bijection and the point of view of generalized Tamari intervals as a special case of classical Tamari intervals (synchronized intervals); it yields a trivariate generating function expression that interpolates between generalized Tamari intervals and classical Tamari intervals.
+Generalized Tamari intervals have been recently introduced by Pr\'eville-Ratelle and Viennot, and have been proved to be in bijection with (rooted planar) non-separable maps by Fang and Pr\'eville-Ratelle.
+We present two new bijections between generalized Tamari intervals and non-separable maps.
+Our first construction proceeds via separating decompositions on simple bipartite quadrangulations (which are known to be in bijection with non-separable maps).
+It can be seen as an extension of the Bernardi-Bonichon bijection between Tamari intervals and minimal Schnyder woods.
+On the other hand, our second construction relies on a specialization of the Bernardi-Bonichon bijection to so-called synchronized Tamari intervals, which are known to be in one-to-one correspondence with generalized Tamari intervals.
+It yields a trivariate generating function expression that interpolates between the bivariate generating function for generalized Tamari intervals, and the univariate generating function for Tamari intervals.